zengenti/contensis-react-base/README.md

 ## Jira Integration

-If your commmit messages contains a Jira task ID you it will add a comment to the Jira task, you can also add the following to your commit messages:
+If your commmit message contains a Jira task ID gitlab will automatically add a comment to the Jira task, you can also add the following to your commit messages:

-- Resolves PROJECT-1
+- `Resolves PSBP-1`
-- Closes PROJECT-1
+- `Closes PSBP-1`
-- Fixes PROJECT-1
+- `Fixes PSBP-1`